victordremov/explore-ham-10000/README.md

 The process of building prototype is described below.

 ### Explore different model architectures / hyper parameter settings and compare their performance.
-So first thing I did was group rows containing same lesion into one row with image ids combined into list.
-This remove bias made by duplicated sex, age and lesion localization.
+So first thing I deduplicated descriptions of lesions that have several images.
+Specifically, images of same lesion were grouped into single list.
+This removes bias made by duplicated sex, age and lesion localization.
 [TODO example]
 Interpretable metrics:
 - classification report (for interview)